henryjuho/hj_barton/CV.md

 **Barton, Henry J** & Zeng, Kai (2019).
 The impact of natural selection on short insertion and deletion variation in the great tit genome. *Genome biology and evolution*

-Zeng, Kai, Jackson, Benjamin C & **Barton, Henry J** (In press).
-Methods for Estimating Demography and Detecting Between-Locus Differences in the Effective Population Size and Mutation Rate. *Molecular biology and evolution*
+Zeng, Kai, Jackson, Benjamin C & **Barton, Henry J** (2018).
+Methods for Estimating Demography and Detecting Between-Locus Differences in the Effective Population Size and Mutation Rate. *Molecular biology and evolution*, 36 (2), 423-433.

 **Barton, Henry J** & Zeng, Kai (2018).
 New methods for inferring the distribution of fitness effects for INDELs and SNPs. *Molecular biology and evolution*, 35, 1536-1546.